After Hours Care Q & A In Fort Wayne, IN

 What is after-hours care?

 When your child experiences an unexpected medical concern during odd hours, waiting for the next available appointment isn't always an option.
-To accommodate your child's needs, Pediatric Associates, Inc. offers convenient after-hours appointments.
+To accommodate your child's needs, Pediatric Associates, Inc. offers after-hours appointments.

 Now more than ever, emergency rooms are overwhelmed with patients.
 After-hours care allows you to address your child's acute medical concern without spending all night in an emergency room.